olafal0/rescaffold/README.md

 Rescaffold is a project scaffolding generator and migration tool.
 Unlike other tools which can only create a template once, rescaffold can update scaffolding in-place without mangling any of your code.

+## Status

+- [x] Initial template generation
+- [x] Interactive variable setting
+- [x] Loading scaffolds from a local directory
+- [x] Scaffold lockfile
+- [x] Scaffold checksums and conflict detection on first generation
+- [x] Basic template modifiers (only one per variable instance in a template)
+- [ ] Scaffold upgrades
+- [ ] Scaffold removal
+- [ ] Auto-clone scaffold sources from git
+- [ ] Composable modifiers
+- [ ] Method of fixing conflicts (interactively or not)

 ## Usage

 From the root directory of a new or existing project, run